rotgruengelb/einfach/docs/features/clip/copy.md

-# clip (clip.clip)
+# copy

-Puts a string into the user's clipboard
+Copies a string into the user's clipboard

 !!! warning "Compatibility"

     This currently only works on the `win32` (Windows OS) platform.